arcus/NALMS_Not_Another_LMS/README.md

 bash scripts/create_REDCap_files.sh test_color
 ```

-This will create the zip file for the instrument that can be uploaded directly to REDCap, as well as the automated survey invitations and the alert for when a user has completed the pathway.
+This will create the zip file for the instrument that can be uploaded directly to REDCap, as well as the alerts for the pathway.

 These files will be created in the folder for that pathway (e.g. `test_color`), with the pathway name you used instead of `test_color`.